Robust Footstep Planning and LQR Control for Dynamic Quadrupedal Locomotion: INTRODUCTION

 Legged robot motion planning is a trade off between several criteria: formulation generality, model complexity, the planning horizon and computational efficiency.
 While the goal is to maximize all at once, this is not realistic given current available computational resources.
 As a result, different design choices lead to different formulations.

 To generate motions in a more general and automated fashion, trajectory optimization (TO) has been used.
-In \cite{winkler2017fast}, a ZMP-based TO formulation is presented to optimize body motion, footholds and center of pressure simultaneously.
+In \cite{winkler2017fast}, a Zero Moment Point (ZMP)-based TO formulation is presented to optimize body motion, footholds and center of pressure simultaneously.
 It can generate different motion plans with multiple steps in less than a second.
 In a later work \cite{winkler2018gait}, a phase-based TO formulation is proposed to automatically determine the gait-sequence, step timings, footholds, body motion and contact forces.
 Motion for multiple steps can be still generated in few seconds.
 In these two works, the TO formulations are both extremely versatile in terms of motion types that can be generated, however, online Model Predictive Control (MPC) has not been demonstrated yet.

 A linearized, single rigid-body model has been proposed \cite{di2018dynamic}\cite{kim2019highly} to formulate the ground reaction force as a QP optimization problem and which can be solved in an MPC fashion.
 In both works, the footstep locations are provided by simple heuristics.
 Online TO based on a nonlinear single rigid-body model has been given in \cite{cebe2020online}, and can generate stable dynamic motion for quadruped robots based on a given contact sequence.
-A whole-body dynamic model has been considered in \cite{koenemann2015whole} to generate robot motion in a MPC fashion.
+A whole-body dynamic model has been considered in \cite{koenemann2015whole}\cite{bjelonic2020whole} to generate robot motion in a MPC fashion.
 Crocoddyl \cite{mastalli2020crocoddyl} improves the computation speed further more.
-In both works, the contact planning problem has been decoupled from the whole-body motion planning problem.
+A frequency-aware MPC is proposed in \cite{8968251} to deal with the bandwidth limitation problem for real hardware.
+In those four works, the contact planning problem has been decoupled from the whole-body motion planning problem.

 Footstep optimization on biped robots has been proposed in \cite{faraji2014versatile} \cite{feng2016robust}.
 An underactuated linear inverted pendulum model (LIPM) has been used to formulate the footstep optimization problem.
 The idea has been extended and generalized to both biped and quadruped robots in our previous work \cite{xin2019online}.
 In this work, we realize real-time footstep optimization that can be executed in a MPC fashion and test it on the hardware ANYmal.